hashim-sohail/Apollo-Sails-Boilerplate/README.md

 # Apollo-Sails-Boilerplate ( Under Development )

-This project is created to use Sails JS with Apollo Server GraphQL
+This project is created to use Sails JS with Apollo Server GraphQL.
+Apollo Server uses Sails JS Models to retrieve and store data in the databse.
+Currently it is configured to use Sails Mongo but you can configure other supported Databases in Sails Project Structure.

 ## Installation
 Clone project